- Mar 19

 What Alcoholic Beverages Are More Dangerous in Terms of Addiction and Physical Damage?

+Wondering if beer or liquor is worse for you?
 While hard liquor may have the highest alcohol concentration, that doesn’t mean these beverages are more dangerous than beer.
 People around the world become addicted to alcohol more than any other substance.
 This problem can stem from wine, beer, liquor or any alcoholic beverage.

 Overindulgence, binge drinking and drunken behaviors can all lead to growing alcohol dependence.
 These are issues that can quickly spiral out of control, leading to addiction.
 Alcohol use disorder is a disease that can take a huge toll on your relationships, productivity, finances and, eventually, your health.